karl-bjorkman/data-analytics-portfolio/associations-project/README.md

 ## NPI Project walkthrough:

-1. Read-in dataset
+1. Read-in dataset and examine first five rows
 2. Select four questions of interest for investigation
 3. Wrangle and clean dataset by removing most columns and renaming remaining ones
-4. Replace numberical tabular data with equivalent strings (i.e. 1 = 'yes', 2 = 'no')
+4. Replace numerical tabular data with equivalent strings (i.e. 1 = 'yes', 2 = 'no')
 5. Remove rows containing data that interferes with binary data
 6. Remainder of project investigates association (or lack thereof) of categorical variables